Virgin Media O2 Logo in white

 Symmetrical broadband means your upload and download speeds are the same.
 For example, with 500/500 Mbps fibre broadband, you get 500 Mbps of download and 500 Mbps of upload speeds.

 Symmetrical broadband isn’t available everywhere, and is typically delivered over full-fibre networks, which are still rolling out, especially in rural areas.
-It also tends to cost more than standard cable or DSL and may require extra equipment or installation fees.
-For casual users, the extra upload speed symmetrical broadband offers can be an overkill, so you may not see much difference in everyday use.
+It also tends to cost more than standard cable or DSL and may require extra equipment orinstallation fees.

 What is asymmetrical broadband?

-Asymmetrical broadband is an internet connection where the download speed is much faster than the upload speed.
+As you might have guessed, asymmetrical broadband is the opposite of symmetrical broadband – where your download speed is much faster than the upload speed.
 For example, you could have 300 Mbps down / 10 Mbps up, which can be great for consuming content, but slower when sending data.

 Asymmetrical broadband works well for basic internet use, but its limitations become clear with more demanding tasks.
 Slower upload speeds can lead to performance issues for remote work, online gaming, or busy households.